stuart-n-wilson/F1-Qualifying-Monte-Carlo-Simulator/README.md

 ## 🎯 Motivation

-This project was built to explore how Monte Carlo simulation can be applied to real-world sports data, combining statistical modelling with domain knowledge of Formula 1.
+This project was built to explore how Monte Carlo simulation (and a good chunk of domain knowledge) can be applied to real world Formula 1 data.

 It demonstrates:
 - probabilistic modelling
-- simulation of multi-stage processes
+- multi-stage simulation
 - building interactive data applications

 ---